SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 pickle_ module.

-If you store a trajectory to disk it's tree structure can be again found in the structure of the HDF5 file!
+If you store a trajectory to disk it's tree structure is also found in the structure of the HDF5 file!
 In addition, there will be some overview tables summarizing what you stored into the hdf5 file.
 They can be found under the top-group `overview`.

-* An `info` listing general information about your trajectory
+* An `info` table listing general information about your trajectory

-* A `runs` summarizing the single runs
+* A `runs` table summarizing the single runs

 * The instance tables: